getify/You-Dont-Know-JS/preface.md

 Like any great language, it has its brilliant parts and it has its scars.
 Even the creator of JavaScript himself, Brendan Eich, laments some of those parts as mistakes.
 But he's wrong: they weren't mistakes at all.
 JS is what it is today -- the world's most ubiquitous and thus most influential programming language -- precisely because of *all those parts*.

 Don't buy the lie that you should only learn and use a small collection of *good parts* while avoiding all the bad stuff.
 Don't buy the "X is the new Y" snake oil, that some new feature of the language instantly relegates all usage of a previous feature as obsolete and ignorant.
+Don't listen when someone says your code isn't "modern" because it isn't yet using a stage-0 feature that was only proposed a few weeks ago!

 Every part of JS is useful.
 Some parts are more useful than others.
 Some parts require you to be more careful and intentional.

 I find it absurd to try to be a truly effective JavaScript developer while only using a small sliver of what the language has to offer.
 Can you imagine a construction worker with a toolbox full of tools, who only uses his hammer and scoffs at the screwdriver or tape measure as inferior?
 That's just silly.

 My unreserved claim is that you should go about learning all parts of JavaScript, and where appropriate, use them!
-And if I may be so bold as to suggest: discard any other JS books which tell you otherwise.
+And if I may be so bold as to suggest: it's time to discard any other JS books which tell you otherwise.

 ## The Title?

 So what's the title of the series all about?

 I'm not trying to insult you with criticism about your current lack of knowledge or understanding of JavaScript.
 I'm not suggesting you can't or won't be able to learn JavaScript.
-I'm not boasting about secret advanced insider wisdom that only a select few possess.
+I'm not boasting about secret advanced insider wisdom that I and only a select few possess.

 Seriously, all those were real reactions to the original series title before folks even read the books.
 And they're baseless.

 The primary point of the title "You Don't Know JS Yet" is to point out that most JS developers don't take the time to really understand how the code that they write, works.
 They know that it works -- that it produces a desired outcome.
 But they either don't understand exactly *how*, or worse, they have an inaccurate mental model for the *how* that falters on closer scrutiny.

 I'm presenting a gentle but earnest challenge to you the reader, to set aside the assumptions you have about JS, and approach it with fresh eyes and an invigorated curiosity that leads you to ask *why* for every line of code you write.
 Why does it do what it does?
 Why is one way better or more appropriate than the other half dozen ways you could have accomplished it?
-Why do all the "popular kids" say to do X with your code, but it turns out that Y would be a better choice?
+Why do all the "popular kids" say to do X with your code, but it turns out that Y might be a better choice?

 I added "Yet" to the title, not only because it's the second edition, but because ultimately I want these books to challenge you in a hopeful rather than discouraging way.